apache/doris/docs/en/extending-doris/doris-on-es.md

 select * from es_table where k1 > 1000 and k3 ='term' or k4 like 'fu*z_'
 ```

-#### Extended esquery SQL grammar
+#### Extended esquery(field, QueryDSL)
-The first column name parameter of `esquery` is used to associate `index`, the second parameter is the JSON expression of the basic `Query DSL`, and the curly bracket `{}` is used to include `root` of json.
-There is and can only be one key of json, such as mat.
-Ch, geo_shape, bool, etc.
+Through the `esquery(field, QueryDSL)` function, some queries that cannot be expressed in sql, such as match_phrase, geoshape, etc., are pushed down to the ES for filtering.
+The first column name parameter of `esquery` is used to associate the `index`, the second This parameter is the basic JSON expression of ES's `Query DSL`, which is contained in curly braces `{}`, and there can be only one root key of json, such as match_phrase, geo_shape, bool, etc.
 Match query:

 ```